-On March 9, the United States Supreme Court ordered a review of the University of Notre Dame's challenge to the Health and Human Services (HHS) mandate and then sent the case back to the appellate panel for a review in light of the high court's ruling in the Hobby Lobby case.
+Bill Donohue comments on today's ruling by the U.S. Supreme Court ordering a review of the University of Notre Dame's challenge to the Health and Human Services (HHS) mandate:

 On February 21, 2014, the 7th U.S. Circuit Court of Appeals ruled that the University of Notre Dame had to accept an accommodation to the HHS mandate that requires employers to pay for abortion-inducing drugs, contraception, and sterilization.
+Today, the U.S. Supreme Court sent the case back to the appellate panel for a review in light of the high court's ruling in the Hobby Lobby case.